Entry requirements for Systems, Control and Robotics

 Completed upper secondary and university studies in some countries can also fulfil the requirement.
 Detailed information on how you can meet the language requirement is provided by

 Specific requirements for Systems, Control and Robotics

-A bachelor's degree, corresponding to 180 ECTS credits, in Computer Science, Electrical Engineering, Mathematics, Physics, Vehicle Engineering, Mechanical Engineering or equivalent including basic mathematics courses in linear algebra, calculus in one and several variables, probability theory and computer science.
-In addition a course in signals and systems that includes material about time-continuous and time-discrete systems, sampling, linear filters and systems, transform methods (Laplace and Z) and a course in control engineering is required.
-The above can also be described as the student having completed courses corresponding to the following KTH courses:
+A bachelor's degree, corresponding to 180 ECTS credits, in Computer Science, Electrical Engineering, Mathematics, Physics, Vehicle Engineering, Mechanical Engineering or equivalent.
+Previous education must include basic mathematics courses in linear algebra, calculus in one and several variables, probability theory and computer science.
+The student must also have taken a course in signals and systems including material about time-continuous and time-discrete systems, sampling, linear filters and systems, transform methods (Laplace and Z) and a course in control engineering.
+The above can also be described as the student to have completed courses corresponding to the following KTH courses:

 Your application is not complete without the required documents.
 Some documents are required for all programmes, while some are programme specific.
 Only submit documents requested below.
 For example, if a summary sheet is not requested below, you should not submit one.
 Unless otherwise is specified, all documents should be uploaded to your application at University Admissions and not sent to KTH.
 We may verify your documents' authenticity with the issuing institution.
 Applications made with fraudulent documents will be rejected, and legal action may be taken.
 Incomplete applications are not processed.

 1. Certificates and diplomas of your completed degree(s)